wharton/chef-coldfusion10/README.md

 * `['ssl_cert_file']` - The SSL cert to use for Apache (default: "/etc/ssl/certs/ssl-cert-snakeoil.pem")
 * `['ssl_cert_key_file']` - The SSL key to use for Apache (default: "/etc/ssl/private/ssl-cert-snakeoil.key")
 * `['ssl_cert_chain_file']` - The SSL chain to use for Apache (default: nil)
+* `['adminapi_whitelist']` - An array of hosts/IP addresses beyond localhost/127.0.0.1 to grant adminapi access.

 Usage